 The Chief of Course supervises the work of the Course Maintenance Workers/Crew.
-These workers set protective fencing, Willy bags and spectator fencing.
-They carry equipment required for gate repair and snow removal and also assist with chemical preparation of the racecourses, if required, and in accordance with the instructions of the Jury.
+These workers set protective fencing, air bags, spectator fencing, etc. They carry equipment required for gate repair and snow removal and also assist with chemical preparation of the racecourses, if required, and in accordance with the instructions of the Jury.